opencog/benchmark/query-loop/dataset-notes/README.md

   and not a random sampling?
 * Is this just due to bad (incomplete) genetic interaction data, or is nature actually like this?

+The answer seems to be "no" to both questions; the experiments were repeated on larger sets of data, and the distribution persists.